marcoalopez/GrainSizeTools/DOCS/getting_started.md

 plot.distribution(dataset['diameters'], plot='kde', bandwidth=5.0)
 ```

 Note, however, that the bandwidth affects the location of the KDE-based mode.
-For consistency, you should use the same method or bandwidth that you used when you used the ```summarize``` method.
+For consistency, you should use the same method or bandwidth used when calling the ```summarize``` method.

 ### Plotting the area-weighted distribution

+In case you want to plot the area-weighted distribution of grain sizes you can use:

 ```python
 plot.area_weighted(dataset['diameters'], dataset['Area'])